-Institutional investors may adopt severe steps after NovoCure Limited's (NASDAQ:NVCR) latest 7.3% drop adds to a year losses
+Institutional investors may adopt severe steps after Ares Commercial Real Estate Corporation's (NYSE:ACRE) latest 9.9% drop adds to a year losses

-Every investor in NovoCure Limited (NASDAQ:NVCR) should be aware of the most powerful shareholder groups.
-And the group that holds the biggest piece of the pie are institutions with 81% ownership.
+Every investor in Ares Commercial Real Estate Corporation (NYSE:ACRE) should be aware of the most powerful shareholder groups.
+With 50% stake, institutions possess the maximum shares in the company.
 That is, the group stands to benefit the most if the stock rises (or lose the most if there is a downturn).

-As a result, institutional investors endured the highest losses last week after market cap fell by US$542m.
-Needless to say, the recent loss which further adds to the one-year loss to shareholders of 15% might not go down well especially with this category of shareholders.
-Often called “market makers”, institutions wield significant power in influencing the price dynamics of any stock.
-Hence, if weakness in NovoCure's share price continues, institutional investors may feel compelled to sell the stock, which might not be ideal for individual investors.
+And institutional investors endured the highest losses after the company's share price fell by 9.9% last week.
+Needless to say, the recent loss which further adds to the one-year loss to shareholders of 34% might not go down well especially with this category of shareholders.
+Institutions or "liquidity providers" control large sums of money and therefore, these types of investors usually have a lot of influence over stock price movements.
+As a result, if the decline continues, institutional investors may be pressured to sell Ares Commercial Real Estate which might hurt individual investors.

-In the chart below, we zoom in on the different ownership groups of NovoCure.
+In the chart below, we zoom in on the different ownership groups of Ares Commercial Real Estate.

-What Does The Institutional Ownership Tell Us About NovoCure?
+What Does The Institutional Ownership Tell Us About Ares Commercial Real Estate?

-Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
-Hedge funds don't have many shares in NovoCure.
-Our data shows that Capital Research and Management Company is the largest shareholder with 20% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 15% and 9.1%, of the shares outstanding, respectively.
+Ares Commercial Real Estate is not owned by hedge funds.
+Our data shows that BlackRock, Inc. is the largest shareholder with 8.2% of shares outstanding.
+Meanwhile, the second and third largest shareholders, hold 5.0% and 2.9%, of the shares outstanding, respectively.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.